 Wrike is a scalable, open source workflow engine for businesses of all sizes.
 Its primary function is to help managers prioritize projects, enhance team collaboration, and boost efficiency.
 Although Wrike caters to teams in any niche, it offers special solutions for those in the marketing, creative, and project management sectors.
 While this software excels in many areas, its ease of use and UI could be improved on.

 This automation workflow software comes with a built-in time-tracking feature that enables you to include a timer on each task.
 The time log view allows you to see how much time you’ve spent on a specific task.
 Also, there’s the document version tracking functionality.
 Moreover, the interactive Gantt chart, resource allocation, dynamic request forms, and templates help simplify project planning.

 Also, the platform keeps all project discussions and task details in context.
 You can share feedback on digital assets, update task descriptions, or add comments and mentions.
 Another place where Wrike shines is the reporting feature.
 It provides enhanced visibility with all the information you need to make informed decisions and improve processes.
-Wrike also offers a variety of integrations and can be used with services like Dropbox and Google Drive.
+Wrike also offers a variety of integrations and can be used with cloud storage platforms like Dropbox and Google Drive.

 Compared to other workflow software solutions, Wrike is on the pricier side.
 Still, if you want to see if Wrike is good for the money, you can go for the 14-day trial.
 There’s also a free plan good for up to five users.
 The Professional plan (for 5–15 users) costs $9.80 per user per month, and you’ll have to pay $24.80 per user for the Business plan, which is great for up to 200 users.
 The more advanced plans, Marketers and Enterprise, come at a custom price based on your needs.
 It should be noted that these prices are valid if you opt to be billed on an annual basis.